netdata/developer-relations/Community/README.md

 To setup the social logins, we follow the instructions on the meta.discourse.org topic of each plugin, linked above.

-To retrieve the keys/secrets for each platform:
+To retrieve the key/secret combination for each platform:
-- Github: We contact the Netdata GitHub admins and request the information for the Community app in the developers page.
-  - Source:
-- Twitter: We contact Marketing and ask for the information (available [here](https://developer.twitter.com/en/dashboard), via the @linuxnetdata account).
+- Github: Netdata Community GitHub App.
+Contact @cakrit
+- Twitter: Netdata Community project available at https://developer.twitter.com/en/dashboard.
+Contact @odyslam or the marketing team.
-- Google: We contact the Netdata Gsuite administrator and request the credentials from the "Netdata Cloud" project.
+- Google: "Netdata Cloud" project.
+Contact @cakrit

 ## Slack